 Most Pelletrons employ “down-charging” as well as “up-charging.”
 Down-charging works identically to up-charging, except the inductor/suppressor polarities are reversed, and it effectively doubles the charging current capacity of the chain.
 For the configuration shown here, small, slightly-conductive “pickoff pulleys” provide the voltages for the terminal suppressor/inductor electrodes by drawing a tiny amount of charge from the chain, each pulley thus biasing the opposing electrode.
 This technique allows down-charging without the use of HV power supplies in the terminal.

 Depending on the particular design options, the system delivers charging currents of 100 – 200 µA or more per chain to the high voltage terminal.
 The drive pulleys, typically 30 cm to 60 cm in diameter, and motors are supported on linear bearing frames that are counterweighted, automatically providing proper chain tension.
 Pelletron systems can be equipped with 1 to 8 chains, depending on charging current required.

-There are well over 250 Pelletron Charging Systems in use in 24 countries as part of electrostatic ion beam accelerator systems.
-Approximately 30 of those charging systems are replacement charging systems for belt-based charging systems in HVEC Models ESTU, MP, FN, and EN.
+Over 250 Pelletron charging systems are currently in use in dozens of countries around the world as part of electrostatic ion beam accelerators.
+The vast majority of these are complete NEC accelerator systems, designed for a wide range of applications including Accelerator Mass Spectrometry (AMS) and Ion Beam Analysis (IBA).
+However, Pelletron charging systems are also available as upgrades to the belt-driven Van de Graaff charging systems in a number of HVEC accelerator models, including ESTU, MP, FN, and EN.
 Please contact NEC if you are interested in replacing a belt-based system with a Pelletron charging system.